 Established as a small, single-family office, Tolleson Wealth Management now offers an array of wealth solutions through an integrated team, trusted advisors and advisory experience, according to its website.
-The firm is a financial advisor firm based in Dallas with more than $6.6 billion in assets under management in its investment advisory division.
+The firm is a financial advisor firm based in Dallas with billions in assets under management in its investment advisory division.
 The firm primarily serves ultra-high-net-worth individuals and their families, though its client base also includes banking or thrift institutions, pooled investment vehicles and charitable organizations.
 The firm generally requires its advisory clients to have a minimum account size of $10 million.

 Tolleson provides wealth management, philanthropy services and family education.
 Additionally, it offers private banking and trust services through Tolleson Private Bank.
-The firm also appears on our top financial advisors lists for both Dallas and Texas.
+The firm also appears on our top financial advisors lists for both Dallas and the state of Texas.

-Tolleson Wealth Management was founded in 1997.
+The single-family office from which the firm was developed was founded in 1997.
 It was formed because the Tolleson family couldn’t find an organization to manage their wealth that provided all of the services they needed.
 What started as a private office that managed the Tolleson family’s assets has since grown to serve numerous affluent individuals and families like the Tolleson’s.
-The firm says that it now serves as the “customized resource for other families with values like ours who want to enjoy all the benefits of their wealth without the complexity and time constraints that managing wealth can bring.”
+The firm, officially established as an SEC-registered investment advisory firm in 2000, says that it now serves as the “customized resource for other families with values like ours who want to enjoy all the benefits of their wealth without the complexity and time constraints that managing wealth can bring.”

 The firm is currently privately owned by founder and chairman John Tolleson.
 With his family, he remains a client of Tolleson Wealth Management.